draperlaboratory/VaderModularFuzzer/docs/writing_new_modules.md

 ```

 Some common metadata keys used in the VMF core modules:
-- "TOTAL_CRASHED_CASES" : Produced by AFLFeedback, this is the total number of test cases that crashed.
+- "TOTAL_CRASHED_CASES" : Produced by ComputeStats, this is the total number of test cases that crashed.
 This is smaller than the number that are tagged as "CRASHED", because AFLFeedback only saves the test cases that have unique code coverage.
 - "TOTAL_HUNG_CASES" : Same as "TOTAL_CRASHED_CASES" but for test cases that hand or timeout.

 # Using Storage